LachlanDev/Discord-BOT-Dashboard-Marketplace/CONTRIBUTING.md

 Once completed it should look something like this, if you have further questions or need help feel free to ask me!

+Please ensure you mention packages your plugin requires in the plugins README.md

 <img width="300" src="./content/result.png" alt="fork this repository" />

 Head back to GitHub Desktop and click on the "Commit" button in bottom left, you will need to input a summary.